The Jennifer Hudson Show

-The Jennifer Hudson Show is an American syndicated daytime talk show.
-Hosted by singer and actress Jennifer Hudson, the NAACP Image Award winning series premiered on September 12, 2022.
+The Jennifer Hudson Show, also known as The J Hud Show, is an American syndicated daytime talk show.
+Hosted by singer and actress Jennifer Hudson, the series premiered on September 12, 2022.

 Production

 In November 2021, Deadline reported that Warner Bros.
 Television was developing a syndicated talk show hosted by Jennifer Hudson for the 2022–23 television season.
 The series was being pitched as a spiritual replacement for The Ellen DeGeneres Show after its conclusion in 2022, with its executive producers Andy Lassner and Mary Connelly moving over to the new show.
 The series was officially announced in March 2022, with Fox Television Stations as one of its first major carriers.
 In June 2022, it was announced that The Jennifer Hudson Show would premiere on September 12, 2022, and that it had been cleared in 95% of the U.S. In January 2023, the series was renewed for a second season.
 On September 11, 2023, the series was reported to be planning to resume filming during the 2023 Writers Guild of America strike, though without writers.
 On September 17, one day prior to its second-season premiere, it was announced production had been paused, and the premiere postponed, due to the strike.
 The second season premiered on October 2, 2023, following the end of the strike.
 In January 2024, the show was renewed for a third season.
 In February 2025, the show was renewed for a fourth season.
+In February 2026, the show was renewed for a fifth season.

 The series carries over a number of elements and personnel from The Ellen DeGeneres Show, including its executive producers Mary Connelly, Andy Lassner, and Corey Palent.
 It is similarly filmed at Stage 1 at Warner Bros.
 Studios, Burbank, with parts of the former Ellen set having been reused or modified.